598th Transportation Brigade Assumption of Responsibility

-U.S. Army Maj.
-Gen. Gavin Lawrence, commanding general of Military Surface Deployment & Distribution Command, congratulates U.S. Army Command Sgt.
-Maj.
-Neil D. Ruiz on assuming responsibility of the 598th Transportation Brigade at the assumption of responsibility ceremony at Sembach Community Activity Center, Sembach, Germany, November 14, 2023.
+During his recent visit to the European area of operation, U.S. Army Maj.
+Gen. Gavin Lawrence (left), commanding general of Military Surface Deployment & Distribution Command, took time to recognize and present coins to several members of the 598th Transportation Brigade prior to an assumption of responsibility ceremony at Sembach Community Activity Center, Sembach, Germany, November 14, 2023.
+U.S. Army Col. Robert L. Kellam (right), commander of the 598th Transportation Brigade, looks on.
 (U.S. Army photo by Elisabeth Paqué)

 |Date Taken: